Amazebot/rocketchat-livechat-node-client/README.md

 # rocketchat-livechat-node-client
-Host a livechat embed, connect and respond to events in it's stream via the Node JS SDK
+Connect to Rocket.Chat livechat as a guest and respond to events in it's stream via the Node JS SDK

 ## Setup